Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Results and Discussion

 Of particular interest is the distribution of \ce{THF} because of its postulated important role in the coordination of \ce{Li+} in reference \citen{dorrAmbientTemperatureElectrolyte2018}.
 The mass density $\rho$ of \ce{THF} along the normalized bilayer height $z/L_0$ is shown in \cref{fig:res_profile} (upper left).
 The \sysTen{} system exhibits an approximately homogeneous distribution of \ce{THF} across the PS and PEO block. \ce{THF} acts in this case as a non--selective solvent that has no preference for one block over the other.
 In the \sysFive{} system \ce{THF} is most concentrated between the adjacent PS domains of the top and bottom layer around $z/L_0 = 0$.
 For higher salt concentrations however \ce{THF} prefers residence in the polar salt--rich region due to favorable interactions with \ce{LiTFSI}.
+A large proportion of \ce{THF} is found in the PEO--depleted middle layer where the stoichiometric ratio of [\ce{Li+}:\ce{THF}] can be up to $\approx 1$ (cf.~\cref{tab:si_systems_salt_only} in SI).
+Similar ratios have also been found experimentally.\cite{zhou_deciphering_2021,krause_superionic_2024} This relative amount of \ce{THF} is largest for a very small total amount of \ce{THF} (see \cref{fig:si_conc_profile_li_thf} in SI), which indicates that \ce{THF} preferentially compensates the missing PEO coordination of \ce{Li+}.
 Interestingly there is a locally higher density of \ce{THF} at the interface between PS and PEO blocks of the block copolymers.
 This effect has been attributed to a decrease in contacts between the immiscible PS and PEO blocks caused by the solvent.\cite{lifschitzInterfacialBehaviorCompressible1993, huangAdsorptionMinorityComponent1996} An orientation in which the \ce{THF} oxygens point towards the PEO domain is favored at this interface (not shown).
 The shift of this locally higher density of \ce{THF} between the \sysTwo{} and \sysOne{} systems hints at a swelling of the PEO domain due to the additional salt.
 Motivated by the observation that \ce{THF} preferentially resides in the salt rich domain the coordination environment of \ce{Li+} is further characterized in the following sections.